icicle-lang/icicle-ambiata/doc/design/ice-v1.md

 ## High

-1. Melt for arrays (Tran)
-2. Melt maps into pair of arrays
+1. Melt maps into pair of arrays
     - (should be simple after melt arrays because majority is done in flatten)
     - Converting maps to/from C values
-3. Array of strings
+2. Array of strings
     - Converting to/from C values
+3. Melt bufs (tran)

 ## Medium